What’s Negligence and How Do I Prove It?

 However, before you can recover compensation for injuries and other damages caused by an injury or accident, you must prove the other party is legally responsible for the damages.
 In most personal injury claims, it means you must prove that the other party was negligent.

 Negligence is a legal theory used to hold another person legally liable for damages and harm caused by that person.
 The definition of negligence is the failure to act with the level of care that a person with ordinary prudence would have used in the same or similar situation.

 Negligent conduct generally involves doing something, such as texting while driving or driving under the influence of alcohol.
-However, negligence also includes the failure to act, such as a property owner failing to repair broken steps or provide adequate lighting to prevent injuries, or a dog owner failing to keep a vicious dog on a leash.
+However, negligence also includes the failure to act, such as a property owner failing to repair broken steps or provide adequate lighting to prevent injuries.

 How Do I Prove a Negligence Claim?

 Negligence is the basis for most personal injury claims.
 Proving that an accident occurred is not sufficient to create liability.
 You must prove each of the legal elements of a negligence claim before you can hold a personal financially liable for your injury and damages.